mattermost/docs/source/deployment/ldap-group-sync.rst

 On teams that are managed by synchronized groups, guests and member users outside of the group are restricted from:

- - invitation through a team invite link
+ - Invitation through a team invite link
  - invitations through an email invite

 Similarily on private channels that are managed by synchronized groups, guests and member users outside of the group are restricted from:

- - invitation through a mention
+ - Invitation through a mention
- - invitation through the /invite slash command
+ - Invitation through the /invite slash command
- - added to the channel with “add members”
+ - Added to the channel with “add members”

 Users can remove themselves from teams and private channels managed by synchronized groups.